apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 Savepoint cleanup happens lazily and only when the application is running.
 It is therefore very likely that savepoints live beyond the max age configuration.
 {{< /hint >}}

+To disable savepoint cleanup by the operator you can set `kubernetes.operator.savepoint.cleanup.enabled: false`.
+When savepoint cleanup is disabled the operator will still collect and populate the savepoint history but not perform any dispose operations.

 ## Recovery of missing job deployments